hotasbooks/hotasbooks/book-summary/have-you-met-alex.md

 BF: https://dl.bookfunnel.com/z1sedmwbgy
 ---

 Sometimes there are characters in my books that make us want more.
-Early this year, I asked my readers to tell me what they wanted for Alex MacFarlane from The Uni Student.
+Early this year, I asked my readers to tell me what they wanted for Alex MacFarlane from [The Uni Student](https://www.amazon.com/gp/product/B076NRVM5M/ "The Uni Student").
 Here is the short but not sweet holiday romance they asked for!

 Don't want to read it now?
-No problems, download it and get a bonus sneak peak from The Uni Student.
+No problems, [download it for free](https://dl.bookfunnel.com/z1sedmwbgy "Have You Met ...
+Alex") and get a bonus sneak peak from  The Uni Student.

 Enjoy!